It4innovations/space-converter/README.md

 # Space Converter

 SpaceConverter is an application designed for handling simulation data in Astronomy and Cosmology.
-It features specialized importers current for GADGET and ChaNGa data, enabling high-performance conversion of SPH simulation outputs into volumetric OpenVDB formats.
+It features specialized importers current for OpenGADGET3, ChaNGa and HACC data, enabling high-performance conversion of SPH simulation outputs into volumetric OpenVDB formats.
 Optimized for seamless integration with Blender and Cycles, this MPI-based application efficiently scales across multiple CPU nodes in a cluster, ensuring rapid preparation of detailed datasets for rendering.

 ## Wiki